TAJWAR99/transMedia/README.md

 **Notes:**

 - For UI and API testing, Playwright was used in this project
-- Github workflow has been added so that when code is pushed to the repository it will run the test suites
+- Github workflow has been added so that when code is pushed to or pulled from the repository it will run the test suites
 - Also the test suites can be run locally

 ## Project Structure